build-on-aws/content/posts/5-tips-i-wish-i-had-when-new-to-aws/index.md

 ---
 title: "5 Tips I Wish I'd Known When I Was New to AWS"
 description: "Here's what I wish I'd known when I started building on AWS.
-These tips will help you plan your journey to build on AWS.
+These tips will help you plan your journey to build on AWS."
 tags:
   - new-to-aws
   - solutions